magealexstra/voskinsertapp/README.md

    sudo udevadm trigger
    ```

-### VOSK Model Not Found
+### VOSK Model Management

+The tool now automatically downloads and sets up the VOSK model when needed.
+If no model is found, it will:

+1. Create the necessary directory structure in `~/.cache/vosk`
+2. Download an appropriate English model
+3. Extract and prepare the model for use

-If the VOSK model is not found, the tool will attempt to download it automatically.
-If this fails, you can manually download a model from [the VOSK website](https://alphacephei.com/vosk/models) and place it in one of these directories:
+If automatic download fails, you can manually download a model from [the VOSK website](https://alphacephei.com/vosk/models) and place it in one of these directories:

-- `~/.cache/vosk`
+- `~/.cache/vosk` (recommended)
 - `~/vosk-models`
 - `/usr/share/vosk`
 - `/usr/local/share/vosk`